spockz/alessandrovermeulen.me/_posts/2012-01-26-getting-rid-of-javascript-with-haskell.md

 title: "Getting rid of programming JavaScript with Haskell"
 date: 2012-01-26 20:29
 comments: true
 tags:
-  - Haskell
-  - JavaScript
+  - haskell
-  - Web
+  - javascript
 ---

 For my Experimentation Project at Utrecht University I ported the "JCU"